 The existence of Buddha designs and tattoos can be attributed to King Ashoka.
 Being a staunch believer of Buddha and Buddhism, it is believed that his initial designs are the inspiration for most designs today.
 However, it is only by 100 BC that the current universal image of Buddha originated.
-Moreover, it has more influence than the dragon tattoos which are also originated across the similar time frames.
+Moreover, it has more influence than the dragon tattoos which are also originated across similar time frames.

 Yes, Buddha Tattoos look beautiful.
 They have depth, look aesthetic and would make anyone look appealing.
-You could never go wrong with a Buddha Tattoos.
-Although all these factors might motivate you to get a Buddha inked on you, you might want to thoroughly go through what getting a Buddha Tattoos means before you take a plunge.
+You could never go wrong with Buddha Tattoos.
+Although all these factors might motivate you to get a Buddha inked on you, you might want to go through what getting a Buddha Tattoos thoroughly means before you take a plunge.

 Buddha tattoos are open to interpretation; they almost never mean one single thing.
 Remember why you are getting inked and what importance the tattoo holds in your life.
 Don’t forget what it means to you amidst its million interpretations.